 When is the Best Time to Visit Europe?

 If you want any glimpse of sun or warmth at this time of year, head somewhere like the Portuguese islands of the Azores.
-Though you’ll be hard-pressed to find that “swimming in the ocean” type of weather anywhere in Europe without a wetsuit.
+However, you’ll be hard-pressed to find that “swimming in the ocean” type of weather anywhere in Europe without a wetsuit.

-Romania’s average temperature is 4°C. If you’re looking for warmth, head somewhere further south: Positano is 14°C, Albania is 13°C, and Barcelona 15°C. The Canary Islands, part of Spain, see highs of 20°C!
+The signs of spring show towards the end of the month, with flowers like snowdrops and daffodils and crisper, sunnier days.
+It’s still super cold.
+Kyiv, Ukraine, is -1°C, and Oslo, Norway.
+Romania’s average temperature is 4°C. If you’re looking for warmth, head somewhere further south: Positano is 14°C, Albania 13°C, and Barcelona 15°C. The Canary Islands, part of Spain, see highs of 20°C!

 The snow starts to melt in March.
 There can be freak snow in the Alps, but usually, it’s not a thing.
 Officially, late March means spring; the days are sunnier, and the landscape is starting to wake up from the winter.
 Places like Germany and the UK hit averages of around 10-11°C.

-The UK and much of Western Europe hit averages of 15°C. April is a time of changeable weather, so pack a rain jacket, waterproof boots, and umbrella to prepare for showers.
+The UK and much of Western Europe hit averages of 15°C. April is a time of changeable weather, so pack a rain jacket, waterproof boots, and an umbrella to prepare for showers.
 You can get beautifully sunny days, though.
 For warm temperatures, the Balkans, Greece, southern Italy, France, Spain, and Portugal are in the late teens and hit the twenties on some days.

 It’s a beautiful month across Europe.
 Even the usually frozen northern European countries and Russia are beginning to thaw.
 Moscow is positively warm, with highs of 18°C. It’s refreshing, pleasant weather across the board, with nothing too hot yet, and tourism is still low, making it the best time to visit Europe.